-2 Reasons to Buy the iPhone 6 & 3 Reasons to Wait
+2 Reasons to Buy the iPhone 6 & 4 Reasons to Wait

 The iPhone 6 and iPhone 6 Plus are cheap and dependable, but most people better off going with another iPhone model or a budget Android device at this point.

-Apple’s iPhone 6 and iPhone 6 Plus aren’t top of the line smartphones anymore, but they’re worth a look if you don’t have a ton of money to spend on your next iPhone.
+Apple’s iPhone 6 and iPhone 6 Plus aren’t top of the line smartphones anymore, but they’re worth a look if you don’t have a ton of money to spend on your next phone.

 The iPhone 6 and iPhone 6 Plus have serviceable cameras, decent battery life and performance, and a capable design.
 They’re also much, much cheaper than they once were.